Separatism in Russia: Tuva

 Tuvan separatism is aided by the fact that Tuva is one of the poorest regions of Russia, and ethnic Russians are a very small minority in the Republic.

+Tuvan separatists are represented on the Free Nations of Post-Russia Forum.

 Far Eastern Federal District

 Separatism in the Far Eastern Federal District is primarily pushed for by Buryats, and Russians concerned about economic dependence on Moscow or economic exploitation.